 With Dev Mode, it’s possible to create a test account that requires no personal information.
 This account can then be used to process test transactions.
 It will only operate in Test Mode and cannot be used to process live transactions.

 If you are a developer or agency setting up a site for a client, we have a few guidelines that will be helpful as you do that.

-Safe mode helps prevent issues in cases where duplicated sites are connected to the same WooCommerce Payments account, which may occur when you clone your site to or from a staging site to a live on.
-Please see the linked Safe Mode guide for tips on what can cause Safe Mode to be triggered, as well as how to address the issue.
+Safe mode helps prevent issues in cases where duplicated sites are connected to the same WooCommerce Payments account, which may occur when you clone your site to or from a staging site to a live one.
+Please see guide linked above for tips on what can cause Safe Mode to be triggered, as well as how to address the issue.

-To improve performance, WooCommerce Payments caches some information inside WordPress.
+To improve performance, WooCommerce Payments caches some information in the WordPress database.
 On occasion, you may be asked by our support team to clear this cache.
-To do that:
+To do so:

 - Go to WooCommerce > Status > Tools page.

 - Scroll down to the Clear WooCommerce Payments account cache tool.

 This tool will clear the cached account details so that they are immediately refreshed from the WooCommerce Payments server.